Spectrum75/All-is-well/README.md

 # Important Note:
 I am new to Linux,BSD and have recently learnt bash scripting, the above mentioned scripts are from my first attempt, so it may not be 100% correct :)
 Feel free to edit the script according to your needs.
-Please note that the processes that the script needs to do takes some time (from a few minutes to an hour) depending on your internet connection, do not interrupt the script once it is running as this may break your packages.
+Please note that the processes that the script needs to do takes some time (from a few minutes to an hour) depending on your internet connection and packages/repositories.
+Do not interrupt the script once it is running as this may break your packages.

 # How to Execute/Run?
 ## Automatic Way (Recommended):